Fergal Maher Cup: History

 The Cup is named in memory of Fergal Maher, a student and hurler at Dublin City University who hailed from Leixlip.
-Fergal was fatally injured when struck by a car near The Sheaf O'Wheat at Bracetown, Clonee, Co.
-Meath on 22 March 1998.
+Fergal was fatally injured when struck by a car near The Sheaf O'Wheat at Bracetown, Clonee, County Meath on 22 March 1998.
 At the time of his death Fergal Maher was a 2nd year engineering student at DCU and was Honorary Secretary of the DCU Hurling club.
 He played Ryan Cup hurling for DCU and at age 18 he captained the Kildare U21 hurling team.

 The Cup was first presented for the Third Division Championship in 2002, the inaugural winner being Athlone Institute of Technology.
 In 2002/03 IT Tallaght achieved its maiden hurling title in this competition.
 King's Inns hurling club was launched in 2005 and in its first season won the trophy.
 The first President of the King's Inn Hurling Club was the President of the High Court (2001-2006), the Honourable Mr Justice Joseph Finnegan.
 In 2007/08 Edinburgh Napier University, winners of the British University Hurling Championship in both 2006/07 and 2007/08, became the first overseas winner of the Fergal Maher Cup.